td-org-uit-no/UiTHack22/Misc/tmpname_exif/writeup.md

 All images has the possibility to save metadata to them with a standard formating system, EXIF.
-Efix uses tags to store and categorize a variety of data, and is possible to be parsed out, but not allway easy to edit.
+Efix uses tags to store and categorize a variety of data which is possible parsed out, but not allway easy to edit.

 There are two approaches to sovling this: